 This morning, I woke up to a freezing cold home filled with donuts, apple cider, and enough beer bread to keep me happy and stationary all day.
 We’re about to get into the wonderful month of October soon (which means …Continue reading →

 Oh, Crypt TV.
 You are a thing of wonders.
-I was rummaging around this week and by complete accident, found a gem from the writing/directing team of Ben Frnaklin and Anthony Melton.
+I was rummaging around this week and by complete accident, found a gem from the writing/directing team of Ben Franklin and Anthony Melton.
 It’s an under-five-minutes film called The Birch, and …Continue reading →

 This week, I’d like to step away from the typical TV show and movies I cover, and share a podcast with you.
 I listen to a group of podcasts from the Frogpants Network and its sister network, The Diamond Club. …Continue reading →